Covid vaccine booster will now be offered to healthy over-40s, as ministers attempt to 'save Christmas'

-The Covid-19 vaccine booster programme is to be extended to include healthy 40 to 49-year-olds, health officials have announced.
+The Covid-19 vaccine booster programme is to be extended to include healthy 40 to 49-year-olds in parts of the UK, health officials have announced.

 The Joint Committee on Vaccination and Immunisation (JCVI) said all adults over the age of 40 should be offered a booster, six months after their second dose.